Armando Martinez (politician)

-Armando Martinez (born January 6, 1976) is a Democratic member of the Texas House of Representatives, serving since 2005.
+Armando Martinez (born January 6, 1976) is a Democratic member of the Texas House of Representatives from District 39, serving since 2005.
 Martinez is also a firefighter and paramedic.
 He earned a Bachelor of Science degree from the University of Texas-Pan American in Edinburg, Texas.

 On January 1, 2017, Martinez was seriously wounded in the head by a stray bullet during a New Year's celebration, a case of celebratory gunfire.